-How to Boost Your Rental’s EPC in Preston, South Ribble and Chorley
+How to Boost Your Rental’s EPC in Preston, Leyland and Chorley

 Calling all landlords!
 Have you checked your buy-to-let property’s Energy Performance Certificate (EPC) rating lately?

 Unfortunately, there have been some legal changes that might mean you’ve got some work to do (and money to spend), so you need to keep reading.